saprilianhd/Pacmaan-Academy/README.md

 **F. Guide to Try it by yourself**
-  1. Clone/downlaod git repository ini into your local computer.
-It seharusnya berisi:
+  1. Clone/downlaod this git repository into your local computer.
+It should contain:
 ![image](https://user-images.githubusercontent.com/63135748/232190381-4118f639-842a-420f-a5d8-12c808f9cadf.png)

-  2. Buka terminal > go to git repository file on your local computer
+  2. Open terminal > go to git repository file on your local computer
-  3. Jalankan "python main.py" file pada terminal. seperti screnshoot dibawah ini:
+  3. Execute "python main.py" file on your terminal.
+Refer to screenshot below:

 ![image](https://user-images.githubusercontent.com/63135748/232190444-7e7d51b6-d7c2-4302-9255-3cd0583abd1b.png)